tomamic/tomamic.github.io/mdp/paradigms.md

     - Can be presented to the class, if finished in time
 - ② **Test** about the course matters
     - Final test, including questions and coding exercises
-    - Or… participating actively and continuously into lab exercises and classes during the lessons period
+    - Or… participating actively and continuously into lab activities and classes during the lessons period

 ---